npm package discovery and stats viewer.

 Installation

-npm install -g slurpai
+npm install -g slurp-ai

 Usage

-# Scrape and compile documentation from a URL in one step
+# Scrape documentation from any URL

 slurp https://expressjs.com/en/4.18/